65-Page Multi-Specialty Dental Template Customisation in 41 Days — White-Label for a US Marketing Agency

 The Brief

 A US marketing agency delivered us a WP Engine deployment target and their branded Template 6 configuration for Dental Associates of Jersey City.
-The agency had the upstream work handled — design approval, hosting setup, content plan.
-What they needed was a development team that would map the template faithfully to the agency’s spec across a site substantially larger and more complex than a typical single-specialty dental practice.
+Design approval, hosting setup, and the content plan were already settled on the agency’s side.
+The gap they needed filled was a build team that could hold the template to their spec across a site far larger and more tangled than a typical single-specialty dental practice.

 Dental Associates of Jersey City operates across five clinical areas — general dentistry, periodontics, endodontics, orthodontics, and cosmetic dentistry — each with its own procedure sub-pages.
 The legacy site had accumulated those pages over time under flat, top-level slugs (/arestin, /biopsy, /bridges, /crowns, and so on).
 The agency’s template required reorganising those URLs into a proper sub-specialty tree: /periodontic/periodontal-disease/arestin/, /dental-implants/bridges/, /endodontic/apicoectomy-surgery/, and so on across 25 affected pages.

 The ask was operational.
-Apply the template, execute the URL restructuring, handle the 54-item launch checklist, and raise QA findings back to the agency’s shared workspace.
+Apply the template, execute the URL restructuring, handle the 45-item launch checklist, and raise QA findings back to the agency’s shared workspace.
 Don’t close items without sign-off.

 How We Did It